 4 Feeder losses are not included.

-5 Actual frequency bands are 7 100-7 155 MHz and 7 190-7 235 MHz for space operation service and 7 145-7 235 MHz for the space research service.
+5 Actual frequency bands are 7 190-7 250 MHz for the Earth exploration-satellite service, 7 100-7 155 MHz and 7 190-7 235 MHz for the space operation service and 7 145-7 235 MHz for the space research service.
+(WRC-15)

 Reasons: Consequential changes as a result of including the new allocation to the EESS (Earth-to-space) in Appendix 7, Table 7b (Parameters required for the determination of coordination distance for a transmitting earth station).